Jacopo1891/MMM-RandomQuotes/README.md

 # Module: Random quotes

-A module for the MagicMirror that displays random quote from various authorship using from Paperquote's api.
+A module for the MagicMirror that displays random quote from various authorship using Paperquote's api.

 # Installation
 Navigate into your MagicMirror's ~/MagicMirror/modules folder and execute git clone https://github.com/Jacopo1891/MMM-RandomQuotes.git